turingschool/curriculum/source/projects/real_time.markdown

 Every project that we've done so far—with the exception of Game Time—has been bound by the whole HTTP request/response cycle.
 In this project, we're going to head off the beaten track for a bit and build real time applications with WebSockets.
 When the server gets new information, it pushes it out to all of the connected clients.

+Your mission in this project is to build one of two real-time applications based on the user personas explained below.
+You will choose the approach that you feel works best.

 ## Learning Objectives

 - Build a rich web application that leverages WebSockets to push data to connected clients in real time.